Choosing your bonsai species

 Pyracantha bonsai

-Vigorous species known for its abundant decorative berries.
-Tolerates pruning well and quickly develops dense ramification.
+A vigorous species known for its many decorative berries.
+Pyracantha tolerates pruning well and quickly builds dense ramification.
+It needs sun to flower abundantly.

 Exposure: sun